-The number in the Quantity column is the quantity required for one unit, one assembly, or one subassembly.
+The number in the Quantity column is the quantity required per unit, assembly, or subassembly.
 The code AR (As Required) is used if the part number is a bulk item ordered in quantities or if the quantity per assembly depends on the product version or model.